virt-lightning/virt-lightning/README.md

 **network_auto_clean_up**: if you want to automatically remove a network when running `virt-lightning down`

-**private_hub**: if you need to set additional url from where images should be retreived update the configuration file `~/.config/virt-lightning/config.ini` adding the following
+**private_hub**: if you need to set additional url from where images should be retrieved, update the configuration file `~/.config/virt-lightning/config.ini` adding the following
 ```
 [main]
 private_hub=url1,url2